Teachable-AI-Lab/shop2/README.md

 This project is an implementation of SHOP2 (Simple Hierarchical Ordered Planner 2) in Python, featuring a Horn clause inference engine.
 SHOP2 is a powerful AI planning system known for its efficiency and effectiveness in handling a variety of planning problems.
-Additionally, support partial ordering.
+Additionally, supports partial ordering.
 Our implementation leverages Python's flexibility and accessibility to provide an easy-to-use, yet powerful planning solution.

 ## Features